jsimplicio/jsimplicio.github.io/_posts/2016-8-24-threadless-artist-shops-earnings-a-dashboard-with-a-shop-owners-sales-data.md

 title:  "Threadless Artist Shops Earnings"
 date:   2016-08-24
 categories: product design
-subtitle: "A dashboard of a shop owner's sales data"
+subtitle: "A dashboard with a shop owner's sales data"
-tags: ["wireframes", "mobile", "web app", "user interface design", "analytics"]
+tags: ["user interface design"]
 ---

 I designed a proposal for an upcoming earnings dashboard, where shop owners can see a summary of their sales activity.